KajalSinghKS/BookIt/README.md

 The app will run at http://localhost:8080.

-**Test REST APIs:**<br>
+# Test REST APIs:
-You can use PostMan or any other platform to test the APIs as in the controllers /booking
+You can use PostMan or any other platform to test the APIs as in the controllers<br>
+/booking
 /payment
 /show